RazorSoft-Media/RazorSoft.Core/wiki/whiteboard.md

 ## Core library: utility & function
 ____________________________________________________________________________________________________
 [Home][1] | [Whiteboard][2]

+### The Whiteboard
+For features, suggestions, etc. If an item is taken up for implementation, create an issue and remove from this page.

 * **Configuration**:
    - Settings Sections
    - Section Attributes: Readable, Sericalized, Encoded, Encrypted